xonixx/xonixx.github.io/makesure-vs-just.md

 Overall Makesure chose an approach with a uniform syntax via [directives](https://github.com/xonixx/makesure#directives) rather than an ad-hoc syntax for every feature.
 This proved to be very solid choice for many reasons:
 - uniformity
 - ease of searching for the documentation
 - free Makesure file syntax highlighting!
-Paradoxically, Makesurefile's [syntax is a valid shell](https://github.com/xonixx/makesure/blob/aa4a32eae6178fd0c6a7f14e2f46142e099a8f97/Makesurefile).
+Surprisingly, Makesurefile's [syntax is a valid shell syntax](https://github.com/xonixx/makesure/blob/aa4a32eae6178fd0c6a7f14e2f46142e099a8f97/Makesurefile).

 ## #4 Need to install